rubymonsters/ruby-for-beginners/20_blocks.md

 # Blocks

-*A method, but without a name*
+*Like methods, but without a name*

 Blocks are one of the things programmers absolutely love about Ruby.
 They are an extremely powerful feature that allows us to write very flexible code.
 At the same time, they read very well, and they are used all over the place.

-However, blocks are also a language feature that take a little while to get used to.
-Often times they are one of the hardest thing to understand for programmers that come from languages that do not have blocks.

 So, what is a block?

 A block, essentially, is the same thing as a method, except they do not have a
-name: That means a block is a piece of code, it can accept input in form of arguments, and it will return a value, but it does not have a name.
+name: That means a block is a piece of code, it can accept input in form of arguments (if it needs any), and it will return a value, but it does not have a name.

 Moreover, blocks can only be created by the way of passing them to a method when the method is called.